cryptonon/StudentGradeBook/README.md

 * Change the weights of the assignment types for a course.
 * Add 2 points to the score of each student on an assignment.
 * Add 2 points just to those students whose last name contains a ‘Q’.
+* Compute the grade for a student in a given course.
+* Compute the grade for a student in a given course, where the lowest score for the given assignment type is dropped.

 #### Executing the Code
 The implementaion is in PL/pgSQL 12.1.
 So, to execute the queries, we need to connect to PostgreSQL.
 We can use SQLPro Studio, connect to PostgreSQL after installing it and run the queries.